Date & Time

 Deep dive & study plan

-Under the hood, the calculator leans on each time is converted into minutes (hours × 60 + minutes). the calculator adds or subtracts the totals and then formats the answer back into hh:mm, preserving a leading minus sign for negative results.—that’s why we surface the full expression (“Time Calculator”) directly above the interactive widget.
-When you embed that formula inside H2s or supporting paragraphs, you help both humans and crawlers understand what entity the page represents.
+The math behind it: Each time is converted into minutes (hours × 60 + minutes).
+The calculator adds or subtracts the totals and then formats the answer back into HH:MM, preserving a leading minus sign for negative results.

 Quick retention checklist